 Don't Delay!
 If you would like to start your PPI Claim against HSBC, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by HSBC, PPI was usually added to a customer's policy by HSBC, in some cases without their knowledge.
-HSBC were known to disapprove a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by HSBC, PPI may have been attached to a customer's policy by HSBC, in some cases without their knowledge.
+HSBC may have denied a credit application if PPI was refused by the customer.

 HSBC PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by HSBC.

-There are many examples of HSBC mis-selling PPI, some customers were not even made aware by HSBC that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by HSBC that it was optional.
+There are many examples of HSBC mis-selling PPI, some consumers were not even made aware by HSBC that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by HSBC that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to HSBC, and this was not explained to you at the point of sale, then you would be due PPI compensation from HSBC.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to HSBC, and this was not demonstrated to you at the point of sale, then you would be due compensation from HSBC.